Softoft/open-ticket-ai/docs/original_source/guide/installation-guide.md

 ---
-description: Easily install Open Ticket AI with our official step-by-step guide.
-Learn to clone the repository, create your configuration, and launch the app with Docker Compose.
+description: Install Open Ticket AI with our official guide.
+Learn to clone the repository, create a configuration file, and launch the application using Docker Compose.
 title: Installing Open Ticket AI
 ---
 # Installation